An adaptive subsampling method for large-sample feature screening: Method

-We now present a more efficient screening method for the large-sample CR-SIS method.
-Just as existing MAB algorithms do, our method iteratively discards non-informative features and samples batches of observations to update current correlation coefficients.
-Instead of computing the correlation coefficient for each feature $X_j$ using all available observations, our method estimates the coefficients using a subset of subsamples.
-Since a larger sample size gives higher estimation accuracy, our method adaptively allocates more samples to the more promising features, allowing it to better identify the most informative features.

-Denote the number of remaining features in the $l$th round as $p_l$ and the size of the selected model as $d$.
-We define a shrinking parameter $0 < \delta_l <1$ such that $p_l = \lfloor \delta_l p_{l-1}\rfloor$, which controls the number of features left in each round.
-To determine the value of $\delta_l$, we apply the classic median elimination strategy in the best arm identification problem \citep{even2002pac,liu2019bandit}.
-The basic idea behind the median elimination strategy is to discard the least performing half of the candidates in each iteration.
-By quickly eliminating poorly performing candidates, the algorithm focuses more resources on the promising ones, thus avoiding unnecessary exploration and improving overall efficiency.
-Adapted to our setting, we extend this strategy to obtain the top $d$ features with the largest correlation coefficients, rather than just the best one.
-Specifically, at the end of the $l$th iteration, we remove the $\lceil (p_{l-1}-d)/2 \rceil$ features with the lowest correlation values $\homg_j$, retaining the top $\lfloor (p_{l-1} + d)/2 \rfloor$ features in the current set.
-Equivalently, this can be expressed as the setting $\delta_l = (p_{l-1}+d)/(2p_{l-1})$.
+Our method adopts an iterative strategy.
+At each step, it randomly subsamples the data, computes marginal correlation coefficients, and discards the least informative features.
+Let $p_l$ denote the number of remaining features at the end of the $l$th round.
+We employ a modified version of the median elimination strategy to determine the number of retained features.
+The basic idea of the median elimination strategy is to discard the bottom half of the candidates in each iteration.
+This strategy is widely used in the best arm identification problem due to its simplicity and effectiveness \citep{even2006action,liu2019bandit}.
+By avoiding unnecessary explorations of poorly performing arms, it allocates more computational resources to promising ones and reduces the cost of exploration, accelerating the entire learning process of the algorithm.
+In our proposed algorithm, we extend the classical median elimination strategy to obtain the top $d$ features rather than a single best.
+Specifically, at the end of the $l$th iteration, we discard $\lceil (p_{l-1}-d)/2 \rceil$ features with the smallest absolute marginal correlations and retain the top $\lfloor (p_{l-1} + d)/2 \rfloor$ features in the submodel $\MM_l$.

-Next, we discuss the process of determining the number of selected subsamples $n_l$ in the $l$th round.
-Our objective is to develop an efficient variant of the CR-SIS method that maintains the sure screening property while incorporating the median elimination strategy.
-To achieve this, we propose a subsample function, defined as follows:
+We now discuss how to determine the number of subsamples $n_l$ used in the $l$th round.
+Our objective is to construct an efficient variant of the SIS method such that it still preserves the sure screening property described in Equation~(\ref{eqn:sure_screening}) under the median elimination strategy.
+To achieve this goal, we propose a function $t(n,\alpha_{l-1})$ to determine each $n_l$.
+In particular, we set a hyperparameter $\alpha>0$, let $\alpha_l$ = $\alpha/1.1^l$ for $l=1,2,\ldots,k$, $\alpha_0 = \alpha$, and